 Why do you need a CMDB?

-The main purpose of a CMDB is to support service management processes (ITSM) that is helping IT departments to improve their service delivery.
+The main purpose of a CMDB is to support service management processes (ITSM) that are helping IT departments to improve their service delivery.
 A CMDB is therefore relevant for several service management processes such as incident management, change management, impact analysis, root cause analysis, reporting, and more.
 Some organizations extract business intelligence data from the CMDB for better knowledge sharing across the organization.

 Several service processes can benefit from a CMDB.
 Source: CIO Wiki.

-Successfully implementing a CMDB will help organizations free information, become less dependent on key people, improve efficiency, and automate manual processes.
+Successfully implementing a CMDB will help organizations free information, become less dependent on key people, improve efficiency and automate manual processes.
 Some regulations and industry standards (such as ISO27001) require information about services and IT infrastructure to be properly documented.